MarkWuNLP/MultiTurnResponseSelection/README.md

 <br>
 As far as we known, this is the first human-labeled test set for retrieval-based chatbots.
 Anyone can download the test set here.
 We upload the training and dev set at https://www.dropbox.com/s/eo5zegg1k83uqaj/DoubanConversaionCorpus.zip?dl=0

+Data template
+label \t conversation utterances (splited by \t) \t response

 ## Source Code
 We also release our source code to help others reproduce our result.
 The code has been tested under Ubuntu 14.04 with python 2.7.

-The authors are busy polishing the code style in order to change the parameters more convenient.
+## Reference
+Please cite our paper if you use the data or code in this repos.
+Wu, Yu, et al. "Sequential Matching Network: A New Archtechture for Multi-turn Response Selection in Retrieval-based Chatbots."
+ACL.
+2017.